R-CoderDotCom/Awesome-R-packages/README.md

 # IDE

-Ok, this are no packages, but you also need one.
+Ok, most of them are no packages, but you also need one.

 - [RStudio](https://rstudio.com/products/rstudio/download/).
 A powerful and productive user interface for R. Works great on Windows, Mac, and Linux.
 - [R Commander](https://www.rcommander.com/).
 A package that provides a basic graphical user interface.